-First LT.
-Travis Manion (LaSalle) died in Iraq in 2007.
-His roommate from the US Naval Academy, Lt.
-Brendan Looney (DeMatha), died in Afghanistan in 2010.
+First LT Travis Manion (LaSalle) died in Iraq in 2007.
+His roommate from the US Naval Academy, LT (SEAL) Brendan Looney (DeMatha), died in Afghanistan in 2010.
 When Travis died he was originally buried in a family plot near his hometown.
 However, after Brendan passed away, the decision was made to bury both men side by side at Arlington National Cemetery.
 The decision to do this made national news and was covered by all of the major networks.

 It was about this time that the high schools of both men spoke by phone and decided to honor both with a 'Fallen Heroes' lacrosse game.
 The first game was played in 2011 at the Naval Academy.
-The 2 high schools now alternate years hosting the game.
+Game two, 2012, was held in Doylestown.
+Each subsequent year the teams take turns hosting.
 Travis played lacrosse in high school and wrestled at Navy.
 Brendan played football and baseball at DeMatha.
 At Navy, he played football and lacrosse, and was a key member of the Navy team that went to the National Championship Game in 2004.
 Below is link for the video about both young men.

-This year we will also be honoring Marine Staff Sgt Marc Golczynski, father of Christian Golczynski class of 2016.
+We again also honor Marine Staff Sgt Marc Golczynski, father of Christian Golczynski class of 2016.
 Marc lost his life March 27, 2007 during his second deployment in Iraq.
 He was tragically shot and killed by a sniper in Fallujah, Iraq.
-I am sure many of you have seen the links below about Marc and about Christian & Heather, Marc's wife.
-In keeping Marcís legacy alive, Heather and Christian are actively involved with giving back to other Gold Star families as well as the Wounded Warriors.
-The family honors not only Marc, but all of our countryís Warriors.
+In keeping Marc’s legacy alive, Heather and Christian are actively involved with giving back to other Gold Star families as well as the Wounded Warriors.
+The family honors not only Marc, but all of our country’s Warriors.
 We are proud to have Heather and Christian as part of our DeMatha Family.